MichaelTroyer/ArcGIS_Build_AGOL_Database/README.md

 Build a file geodatabase from template files.
 This tool streamlines the production of a file geodatabase using template files that are readily modifiable by non-technical staff.
-Allows the end users to interact with the schema tables instead of database creation dialogs in Arcmap and systematizes the database production process.
+Allows the end users to interact with csv tables instead of database creation dialogs in Arcmap and systematizes the database production process.